-The Secret Behind the First Line of a Linux Script: What Exactly Are #!/usr/bin/env bash and #!/bin/bash?
+The Secret Behind the First Line of Linux Scripts: What Exactly Are #!/usr/bin/env bash and #!/bin/bash?

-When writing scripts on Linux, it’s almost a habit to start the file with one of these lines.
+When writing a script in Linux, it's common practice to start with one of these lines:

 #!/usr/bin/env bash